 - Mast cells, best known for their participation in allergic response through the release of histamine

 - Myeloblasts, which give rise to a series of granulocytes — including basophils, neutrophils, and eosinophils

-- Monoblasts, that serve as progenitors for monocytes, macrophages, and dendritic cells
+- Monoblasts, which serve as progenitors for monocytes, macrophages, and dendritic cells

-For more detailed information on assays to characterize the myeloid lineage, please visit our resource page on identifying myeloid subsets with antibodies.
+- For more detailed information on assays to characterize the myeloid lineage, visit our resource page on identifying myeloid subsets with antibodies.